Skip to main content

 Political action committees, transfer of funds between prohibited, transfers between principal campaign committees, prohibited, exceptions, certain receipts and expenditures of campaign funds from federal candidates limited, penalties, Congressman Mike Rogers/Jeff McLaughlin Campaign Finance Transparency Act, Secs.
 17-5-7, 17-5-15 am'd.
 (2010-21164)

-This bill would prohibit an employee or contract employee of a county health department or any other agent of the state or county from disclosing in advance the date or time of an inspection of a hospital or other health care facility and would provide for criminal penalties for violations.
+HB9 would prohibit state and county health department employees or agents from disclosing in advance the date or time of hospital or health facility inspections, with penalties for violations.

 Subjects